luisub/qbio_paper/README.md

 position_TS = 'random'                # Position of the transcription site (e.g., 'random' or specific coordinates)

 ```

+* Note that for different examples in the paper, additional parameter values combinations are provided in the notebooks and in the paper's main text.

 By following this approach, you can simulate diverse perturbations and study their effects on the system.